Gabrimer/TheStarFestival/README.md

 - [HolographicWings](https://github.com/HolographicWings) for creating [LethalExpansion](https://github.com/HolographicWings/LethalExpansion) and [LethalSDK](https://github.com/HolographicWings/LethalSDK-Unity-Project)
 - [Pokopish](https://github.com/MartijnTielemans) for bringing me this project idea

-_"This mod was created purely for entertainment purposes and is not intended for commercial use.
-All rights to the original characters, models, soundtrack and game are retained by their rightful owners."_
+***This mod was created purely for entertainment purposes and is not intended for commercial use.
+All rights to the original characters, models, soundtrack and game are retained by their rightful owners.***